apetro/project-blog/README.md

 ---

-## Exercise 1: Homepage list of posts
+## Done: Exercise 1: Homepage list of posts

 Let's update the homepage so that it shows a list of blog posts: